-Value investing involves the art of purchasing stocks that are trading for a discount relative to their actual value, also known as their intrinsic value.
+Value investing involves the art of purchasing stocks that are trading for a discount relative to their actual value.
+Otherwise known as the stock's intrinsic value.

-Investors can calculate the intrinsic value of a stock using a variety of different equations and techniques.
+Investors can calculate the intrinsic value of a stock using a variety of mathematical equations and techniques.

-Occasionally, you may find that there are stocks in the market that are sold at a discount to their true value.
-For example, a value investor may aim at purchasing shares of a company at $18 because he thinks its true intrinsic value is $25 per share.
+Occasionally, you may find that there are stocks in the market that seem to be sold at a discount to their true value.
+For example, a value investor may aim to purchase shares of a company at $18 because he or she thinks its true intrinsic value is $25 per share.

-After all, if a company becomes apparently undervalued, then everyone would be speeding up to buy it, causing the price to rise, which would mean the company is no longer undervalued.
+After all, if a company becomes apparently undervalued, then everyone would be speeding to buy it, causing the price to rise.
+This would inherently mean that the company is no longer undervalued.

 By far, the best book on value investing is The Intelligent Investor by Benjamin Graham.
 This is the very first book you should read as you enter the realm of investing.
 We will reference some of his ideas in this article.

-Being one of the techniques used in equity or stock valuation, fundamental analysis is a method that measures the intrinsic value or true value of a stock by looking at financial and economic factors.
+As one of the techniques used in equity or stock valuation, fundamental analysis is a method that measures the intrinsic value, or true value, of a stock by looking at financial and economic factors.

-Analysts study any factor that can affect the value of security from macroeconomic factors like the economy of the state and industry conditions to other things like microeconomic factors, including the effectiveness of a company’s management.
+In performing fundamental analyses, stock analysts study any factor that can affect the value of a security.
+These range from macroeconomic factors like the economy and industry conditions to other factors that are more microeconomic including the effectiveness of a company’s management.

-The aim is to get a number that a value investor or fundamental analyst can use to compare with the current price of a stock or security to determine whether the stock is overvalued or undervalued.
+Fundamental analyses aim to get a number that a value investor can use to compare with the current price of a stock or security to determine whether the stock is overvalued or undervalued.

 Contrary to fundamental analysis, technical analysis involves forecasting the direction the prices of a stock are taking through analyzing the historical market data like volume and price.

 Investors can use equations to determine a company's intrinsic value on a per-share basis.
-There are many ways for investors to compute a stock's value.
-These stock valuation models include the discounted cash flows model (DCF) or the dividend discount model (DDM).
+There are many ways for an investor to compute a stock's value.
+These stock valuation models include the model of discounted cash flows (DCF) or the dividend discount model (DDM).

 With fundamental analysis, you may look at the big picture (what's going on in the economy) as well as the small picture (what's going on within this company).

 One of the platforms that offers both fundamental and technical analysis tools and research is Stock Rover.
-The Stock Rover platform can help you gauge a companies valuation based on either fundamental or technical data.
+The Stock Rover platform can help you determine a company's valuation based on either fundamental or technical data.